"In Freud und Leid zum Lied bereit"

 Prices quoted do not include the seven percent Pennsylvania State Sales Tax on food items, a twenty percent Service Charge on all food and beverage items, or the Allegheny County Drink Tax.
 Prices listed are subject to change without notice.

-Teutonia Mannerchor requires a Two Hundred Dollar ($250.00) deposit for members and Four Hundred Dollar ($450.00) deposit for non-members to be paid at the time the function is booked.
+Teutonia Mannerchor requires a deposit to be paid at the time the function is booked.
 The Club will retain the deposit if there is a cancellation without two weeks advanced notice.

 Payment must be made prior to or at the conclusion of your event.
 Billings are not encouraged and must be pre-approved by the Club.